What Is Causing Your Dog to Dig and How to Stop It

 If your canine companion doesn’t have anything else to do, digging becomes a fun activity.
 Although you might not see it that way, your pooch certainly does!

-Provide plenty of exercise and mental stimulation to keep your dog’s boredom at bay.
+Provide plenty of exercises and mental stimulation to keep your dog’s boredom at bay.
 Here are some great ideas:

 Bred to Dig